bertcarnell/lhslib/README.md

 lhs
 ===

-Latin hypercube sampling code for the &lt;code>lhs&lt;/code> pacakge in the statistical software package R (www.r-project.org)
+Latin hypercube sampling code for the lhs pacakge in the statistical software package R (www.r-project.org)